-- accurately identify the type of Probate application you require and
+- Accurately identify the type of Probate application you require.

-- complete the relevant HMRC form IHT205 for non taxable estates and the drafting of the Oath for Executors.
+- Complete the relevant HMRC form IHT205 for non-taxable estates or IHT400 and schedules if more complex or IHT payable and the drafting of the Probate Application form

 How much will it cost?

-We will mange the payments of disbursements to third parties such as court fees, on your behalf.
+We will manage the payments of disbursements to third parties such as court fees, on your behalf.

 Potential additional costs